-People unfamiliar with yoga tend to think of it as being all about flexibility, but it is so much more in reality.
-The University of Maryland Medical Center states that yoga may help reduce stress, anxiety, pain, high blood pressure and asthma, as well as help relieve many chronic diseases such as cancer, diabetes and heart disease.
-The entire workout is conducted in a state of deep focus and concentration, and participants are taught to be aware of every part of their body at all times.
-This "shutting out of the world" is what contributes to the peace and stress relief practitioners report, and is a way of doing something just for you for a while.
+People unfamiliar with yoga tend to think of it as being all about flexibility, but it is so much more than that.
+Yoga strengthens the muscles, especially the core muscles, and improves balance.
+It can also help reduce stress, anxiety, pain, high blood pressure and asthma, as well as help relieve many chronic diseases such as cancer, diabetes and heart disease, according to the University of Maryland Medical Center.

 Yoga and P90X